vingrosso/key_recovery_classic_McEliece/README.md

 ### Unzipping precomputed hash tables

+You may download precomputed hash tables directly from the GitHub repository.
+As far as we can tell, pulling them does not work since they are stored with LFS.

-Precomputed hash tables can be unzipped with:
+The precomputed hash tables can be unzipped with:

 ```
 $ gunzip -k F2\^9_n_pow_22.msgpack.gz